 Cloudflare Outage in November 2025 Disrupts Global Internet Services

-Cloudflare’s Initial Diagnosis
+Cloudflare’s First Diagnosis

 How The Outage Affected Global Services

-Websites and Applications Affected
+Affected Websites and Apps

 E-commerce and Financial Services